--1.1.4 Check Your Understanding
+-1.1.5 Exercise

-- 1. What are the four main sub sectors in the IT BPM industry?
+1. What are the four main sub sectors in the IT BPM industry?

 - 2. Which one of the following is NOT a key trend in the BPM industry?

 - a.
-Verticalization
+Verticulization

 - b.
 Knowledge service specialization

 - c.
 Emergence of big data

 - d.
 Saturation

--1.1.5 Summary
+-1.1.6 : Summary

-- The IT BPM industry has not only contributed to India's GDP and exports but has also provided a wide range of socio-economic benefits such as creating employment, raising income levels and promoting exports, etc.
+- The IT BPM industry has not only contributed to India's GDP and exports but has also provided

+a wide range of socio-economic benefits such as creating employment, raising income

+levels, and promoting exports, etc.

 - Business Process Management (BPM) sub-sector of Indian IT-BPM industry has generated revenues of USD19 Billion in FY2013 and providing direct employment to nearly 1 million people.

 - NASSCOM estimates that the BPM sub-sector, which is potentially pegged as a USD65 billion industry by 2020, will contribute up to 9 per cent of India's GDP and 30 million employment opportunities.

 - The organizations within the IT-BPM Industry are categorized along the following parameters

-- o Sector the organization is serving
+- Sector the organization is serving

-- o Type as well as range of offering the organization provides
+- Type as well as range of offering the organization provides

 - o Geographic spread of operations and

 - o Revenues and size of operations

 - The four main sub-sectors within the IT BPM industry are:

 - 1. IT Services (ITS)

 - 2. Business Process Management (BPM)

 - 3. Engineering and R&D (ER&D)

 - 4. Software Products (SPD)

 - The key trends in the BPM subsector are as below:

-- o Verticalization
+- Verticalization

-- o Emergence of big data
+- Emergence of big data

-- o Continued locational advantage
+- Continued locational advantage

-- o Emergence of knowledge services specialization
+- Emergence of knowledge services specialization

 - o Increasing use of social media and internet for CRM

-1.1.6 Glossary of terms
+1.1.7: Glossary of terms

 Keywords /Terms Description

 Scope Scope is the set of statements specifying the range of variables that an individual may have to deal with in carrying out the function which have a critical impact on the quality of performance required.

-Knowledge and Understanding Knowledge and Understanding are statements which together specify the technical, generic, professional and organisational specific knowledge that an individual needs in order to perform to the required standard.
+Knowledge and Understanding Knowledge and Understanding are statements which together specify the technical, generic, professional and organizational specific knowledge that an individual needs in order to perform to the required standard.

-Organisational Context Organisational Context includes the way the organisation is structured and how it operates, including the extent of operative knowledge managers have of their relevant areas of responsibility.
+Organizational Context Organizational Context includes the way the organization is structured and how it operates, including the extent of operative knowledge managers have of their relevant areas of responsibility.

-Technical Knowledge Technical Knowledge is thespecificknowledgeneededto accomplish specific designated responsibilities.
+Technical Knowledge Technical Knowledge is the specific knowledgeneeded to accomplish specific designated responsibilities.

 Core Skills/Generic Skills Core Skills or Generic Skills are a group of skills that are key to learning and working in today's world.
 These skills are typically needed in any work environment.
 In the context of the OS, these include communication related skills that are applicable to most job roles.

 Helpdesk Helpdesk is an entity to which the customers will report their IT problems.
 IT Service Helpdesk Attendant is responsible for managing the helpdesk.

 IT-ITeS Information Technology - Information Technology enabled Services

 ВРМ Business Process Management

 ВРО Business Process Outsourcing

-KPO Knowledge Process Outsourcing
+КРО Knowledge Process Outsourcing

 LPO Legal Process Outsourcing

 IPO Information Process Outsourcing

 BCA Bachelor of Computer Applications

 B.Sc.
 Bachelor of Science

 OS Occupational Standard(s)

 NOS National Occupational Standard(s)

 QP Qualifications Pack

 UGC University Grants Commission

 MHRD Ministry of Human Resource Development

-MOLE Ministry of Labour and Employment
+MOLE Ministry of Labor and Employment

+NVEQF National Vocational Education Qualifications Framework

+NVQF National Vocational Qualifications Framework

+NSQF National Skill Qualification Framework